 Background Information

-The northern goshawk (Accipiter gentilis; hereafter goshawk) is the largest of the three forest raptors in the Accipiter family.
-The species occupies boreal and temperate forests in the United States and it breeds in mountainous or coniferous regions throughout Montana (Brewer, 2009).
-The goshawk has been a conservation concern in North America due to the potential impact of forest management practices on the habitat and the uncertainty in their population trends.
-As of 2009, the species is listed as “Sensitive” by Region 1 of the United States Department of Agriculture Forest Service (USDA Forest Service).
+The northern goshawk (Accipiter gentilis) is the largest of the three forest raptors in the Accipiter family.
+The species occupies boreal and temperate forests in the United States, and it breeds in mountainous or coniferous regions throughout Montana (Brewer, 2009).
+The goshawk has been a concern for conservationists in North America due to the potential impact of forest management practices on their habitat and the uncertainty in their population trends.
+Consequently, in 2009, the species was listed as “Sensitive” by Region 1 of the United States Department of Agriculture (USDA) Forest Service.
 While goshawks are designated as an Animal Species of Concern and hold a S3 state conservation rank in Montana, a G5 conservation rank (see Appendix A for definitions) indicates they are widespread throughout their global range (Montana Natural Heritage Program, 2009).
 The goshawk is also designated as a Management Indicator Species in the Lewis and Clark National Forest and is protected under the Migratory Bird and Treaty Act (Brewer, 2009).
 The goshawk has been a focus for conservationists and researchers due to the threat of habitat and climate change.
 Goshawks hunt in heavily forested areas and nest in mature forests where there is high canopy cover and an open understory (Miller et al., 2013).
-However, nest site locations are limited due to their preference in moderately sloped areas that are north to east facing (Squires and Reynolds, 1997).
-Goshawk nests are typically found in forests between 1500 - 2000 meters (5000 - 6600 feet) in elevation with an average of 350 millimeters (14 inches) of precipitation per year (Clough, 2000).
+However, nest site locations are limited due to their preference for moderately sloped areas that are north to east facing (Squires and Reynolds, 1997).
+Goshawk nests are typically found in forests between 1500 - 2000 metersin elevation with an average of 350 millimetersof precipitation per year (Clough, 2000).
 It is believed that weather can affect egg and fledgling survival since cold wet springs and delayed snowmelt at higher elevations can delay the time goshawks lay their eggs (Squires and Kennedy, 2006).
-Past research has shown that goshawks are sensitive to drastic changes in weather—particularly on its effect on forest ecosystem dynamics.
-Climate change can over time affect the forest composition, cover, structure, and prey densities in the ecosystem and this can adversely affect the goshawk species since it is a top-tier predator.
+Past research has shown that goshawks are sensitive to drastic changes in weather—particularly its effect on forest ecosystem dynamics.
+Climate change can, over time, affect the forest composition, cover, structure, and prey densities in the ecosystem, and this can adversely affect the goshawk species since it is a top-tier predator.
 It is presumed that a change in weather, more than any other factor, in addition to habitat change, will affect the egg and nestling survival of the goshawk species (Keane et al., 2006).
-Additionally, the impact of climate change with warmer and drier weather can increase the mountain pine beetle (Dendroctonus ponderosae) outbreak with higher tree mortality and thus pose a risk to the goshawk population due to habitat change and loss (Brewer, 2009).
+Additionally, the impact of climate change with warmer and drier weather can increase mountain pine beetle (Dendroctonus ponderosae) outbreaks, causing higher tree mortality, and thus pose a risk to the goshawk population due to habitat change and loss (Brewer, 2009).
 Another threat to reducing the quality of nesting and foraging habitat of goshawks is timber management practices that involve removing nest trees, modifying nest stands, and removing portions of the canopy.
 Due to these specific habitat requirements, it is necessary to model areas that could be used by goshawks for breeding and nesting.
 This will allow forest managers and conservationists to maintain quality habitat to support future goshawk populations.

 Project Objectives and Partners